 How Far Back Does FBI Fingerprinting Go?
 (How Far Back Does Fingerprinting Go?)

-Employers within the government sector, such as police departments and military, and those who work with children, the elderly, or other vulnerable groups of individuals have the legal authority to perform a fingerprint background check, but federal law stipulates that the person who is being searched must provide consent.
+Employers within the government sector, such as police departments and the military, and those who work with children, the elderly, or other vulnerable groups of individuals have the legal authority to perform a fingerprint background check, but federal law stipulates that the person who is being searched must provide consent.

 Since your fingerprint is yours alone forever, the information the FBI retains on the fingerprint background check can go back forever… essentially as long as you have had your fingerprints.

-How Long Does an FBI Background Check Take to Submit And Process?
+How Long Does an FBI Background Check Take To Submit and Process?
 (How Far Back Does an FBI Background Check Go?)

 A channeler is a private firm that has contracted with the FBI to process fingerprint collection and submit the report back to you once completed.